mcallisto/Scala-3-Android-Studio-Java-template/README.md

 A template project in Java for the latest **Android Studio** translated to **Scala 3**.

-### What about a Kotlin template with a Scala 3 module?
+### What about a Kotlin template instead, with a Scala 3 module?

 Android Studio is currently quite opinionated towards Kotlin, so this Java module is not an option you get in the `New` > `New Project…` menu.